zeon-studio/nextplate/src/content/blog/post-1.md

 Most people wonder if it's possible to make money by selling information.
 The answer is yes!
 If you have extensive knowledge on a topic, why not get paid for sharing your knowledge.
 There are several ways to sell information.
 Blogging is the most popular strategy for selling information.
 But you can also sell info through social videos, podcasts, online courses.

 11. Sell Physical Products

 Selling physical products online can be one of the biggest moneymakers.
 You can resell products or sell your own products.
 There are many sites that will allow you to sell merchandise.
 A few sites are Letitgo, OfferUp, and eBay.
 If you are artistic, you can promote your arts and crafts.

 12. Sell Unwanted Items

 Get Paid to Store Things
 If you sell unwanted items you gain %100 profit.
 Of course, minus your initial cost.
 You can also find wholesale products in bulk to resell, basically becoming the middle man.
 There are many wholesale products that you can purchase from companies.
 Afterwards, you can turn around and resell these products.

-13 Take Surveys
+13. Take Surveys

 Millions of dollars have been earned taking surveys.
 Many survey sites will give members $5 just for signing up.
 Not many individuals like the idea of turning down money.
 Taking surveys can add a few dollars to your bank account if you're looking for ways to earn extra money.
 Be sure you have anywhere between 15 minutes - 1 hour open, because it will take time to complete.
 More importantly, find the best survey sites so you can increase your earnings.

-100 Additional Creative Side Hustle Ideas
+_100 Additional Creative Side Hustle Ideas_

 Are you searching for legitimate ways to earn additional income from home?
-Well, look no further, below you'll discover over 100 additional creative side hustle ideas:
+Well, look no further, below you'll discover over _100 additional creative side hustle ideas_:
     1. Advertise digital products,
     2. Amazon jobs,
     3. Arts and crafts,